-- First Input Delay: This deals with interactivity, with a FID time of less than 100 milliseconds required.
+- First Input Delay: This deals with interactivity, with an FID time of fewer than 100 milliseconds required.

-- Cumulative Layout Shift (CLS) : Finally, this measures total visual stability, Google determines a CLS score of less than 0.1 to be the benchmark.
+- Cumulative Layout Shift (CLS): Finally, these measures total visual stability, Google determines a CLS score of less than 0.1 to be the benchmark.

 “SEO in 2022 will see a major shift toward user experience based factors.
 In 2021, especially toward the end, we saw a lot of UX based algorithm changes.
 The biggest change to note was the focus on page speed elements like First Contentful Paint, Largest Contentful Paint, and Cumulative Layout Shift.

 The introduction of a new artificial intelligence (AI), MUM, will also be a major contributor to this, with MUM studies at Google indicating the AI will be able to ‘see’ images, and get a better idea of search intent as well as context behind search terms.”
 Steven Jaenke, Digimark

 If you’re concerned about Core Web Vitals, Google has provided a handy tool for measuring and monitoring all of the above.

 When discussing SEO Trends for 2022, you can’t ignore the expertise, authority, and trust model.
 EAT refers to three elements that Google uses to determine the actual relevance and quality of content that features on a website.